 Section 3: Mammals

-Mammals have specialized teeth that vary in shape and size in order to carry out the numerous jobs they’re designed to do.
+Mammals have specialized teeth that vary in shape and size to carry out the numerous jobs they’re designed to do.
 The size and shape of the teeth provide clues as to which mammal they belong to.
 Herbivores, like deer and horses, are plant-eating mammals with incisors that cut and molars that grind food up.
 Carnivores, like lions, are meat eaters with sharp canines that can tear flesh easily.
-Omnivores, like chimpanzees, eat both plants and animals using a variety of teeth.
+Omnivores, like chimpanzees, eat plants and animals using a variety of teeth.

 - Compare herbivores to carnivores and omnivores.